By Alvin Okoreeh

 Wilks, Ivor.
 Asante in the nineteenth century: the structure and evolution of a political order.
 Cambridge: Cambridge University Press, 2011: Originally published in 1975.
 An extremely detailed and thorough genealogy through five generations of succession is provided by Wilks here.
 344-350

-A brief discussion of the social order in pre-colonial Asante is required to further investigate thegenesis of the aspirant identity of young men.
+A brief discussion of the social order in pre-colonial Asante is required to further investigate the genesis of the aspirant identity of young men.
 Between the 17thand 18thcenturies, the leaders of Asante made office holding a meritocracy.
 Until that time, the only means by which one could succeed to office was to be of Royal descent or be a client of the Asantehene also referred to as a nhenkwaa.
 According to McCaskie, the pinnacle of status in pre-colonial Asante society was the title of abirempon (“big man”).The change made by the Asante rulers now allowed for two more sectors of the Gold Coast to achieve the highest social status and office.
 Those sectors were prominent officers of the military, nsafohene,and traders.
-For the purposes of this inquiry our focus will be on the latter.

 The accumulation of wealth was the Asante ideal and the mechanism by which commoners, specifically merchants and traders, achieved upward social mobility.
 The emergence of the Asante meritocracy and European trade further delineated class distinction due to the emergence of a merchant class of traders specifically in the commodities of gold dust, kola nuts, and human traffic, in effect becoming in Asante what Weber has called political capitalism..